rogaldh/modx-react/README.md

 ## Run
 1. First of all you have to install `modx-react` via package manager
 2. There is `modxreact.assets` option at module config.
-It's the path to you public assets Cause i'm usually use `modxsite` for work the path is relative to it.
+It's the path to you public assets.
+Cause i'm usually use `modxsite` for work the path is relative to it.
 But you can manage by your own
 3. React don't like foreign whitespace at the markup.
 If you are using `modxSmarty` that [`template controller`](https://github.com/proxyfabio/modx-react/blob/master/core/components/modxreact/controllers/smarty/base.php) will help
 4. Run `node-react` at you server